EG1129/parallel_projects/README.md

 SEE "ISSUES" FOR OUTPUT SCREENSHOTS

+To run MPI password cracker set up Visual Studio for MPI and run with however many cores you wish.
+For CUDA, set up CUDA Runtime on visual studio and run.
+No extra libraries required.

 Set of projects designed for CMPT 471-Parallel computing using CUDA and MPi to improve performance

 includes: